-• During the 2021 racing season, an incident occurred where a car left the track and collided with the perimeter fence adjacent to Highway 825 where road paving was taking place.
-While no one was injured, the incident highlighted some safety concerns, and the Applicant has taken • additional measures to reduce the risk of this incident being repeated.
-The Applicant provided a sound study (2004) in addition to noise monitoring data they undertook in 2021.
-The Applicant has implemented a noise control guideline for the track similar to other racetracks within Alberta and British Columbia.
-They have indicated tha sound levels should not exceed 94 decibels at a distance of 110 feet from the track. • Only lands zoned as REC - Recreational District can be considered for a development permit for a "recreation, outdoor motorized vehicle facility".
-However, the racetrack has been established at the property since 2003, and SIP is not a suitable location for a wide range of recreational uses permitted under the REC- District.
-Due to the noise levels generated by racing activities, the location may be deemed suitable due to the nature of the neighbouring industrial parcels and the limited number of residences within the vicinity. • Initial Referral Comments: Alberta Transportation issued a Roadside Development Permit i February 2022 to "leave as sited" the existing track, grandstands and parking area and to operate the racetrack and an off-seasor storage yard.
-Sturgeon County departments have had the opportunity to review the application and no major concerns have been raised.
-Additional circulation would be conducted at the time of any subsequent development permit application. • The property first obtained a development permit in 2000 for a go-kart track.
-In 2004, the development permit was revised to allow for motorcycle racing and other motorsports, a decision that was upheld by the County's Subdivision and Development Appeal Board (SDAB).
-Anecdotal evidence suggests that racing operations ceased in 2012, before restarting operations in 2020.
-This break in operations triggered section 643(2) of the Municipal Government Act (MGA), which states, "a non-conforming use of land or a building may be continued but if that use is discontinued for a period of 6 consecutive months or more, any future use of the land or building must conform with the land use bylaw then in effect."
-As such, the development is required to conform with Land Use Bylaw 1385/17, which requires both rezoning and a new development permit to be issued. • • ternal Communication The Public Hearing was advertised in the Morinville Free Press and Redwater Review for two consecutive weeks (April 20 and April 27) in accordance with the advertising requirements detailed within section 606 of the MGA.
+• Initial Referral Comments: Alberta Transportation issued a Roadside Development Permit in February 2022 to "leave as sited" the existing track, grandstands, and parking area and to operate the racetrack and an off-season storage yard.
+Relevant County departments have had the opportunity to review the application and no major concerns have been raised.
+Additiona circulation will be conducted at the time of any subsequent development permit application. • The property first obtained a development permit in 2000 for a go-kart track.
+In 2004, the development permit was revised to allow for motorcycle racing and other motorsports, a decision that was upheld by the County's Subdivision and Development Appeal Board (SDAB). • Anecdotal evidence suggests that racing operations ceased in 2012, before restarting operations in 2020.
+This break in operations triggered section 643(2) of the Municipal Government Act (MGA), which states, "non-conforming use of land or a building may be continued but if that use is discontinued for a period of 6 consecutive months or more, any future use of the land or building must conform with the land use bylaw then in effect."
+As such, the development is required to conform with Land Use Bylaw 1385/17, which requires both rezoning and a new development permit to be issued. • A Public Hearing was held on May 3, 2022.
+Six submissions were received during the Public Hearing, with the noise generated by development activities being the main concern raised.
+Other comments noted the potential depreciation of property values due to the noise, environmental concerns (carbon emissions) related to development activities, and highway safety.
+The possibility of sound barriers being constructed to mitigate noise concerns were mentioned. • During the Public Hearing, Council inquired as to the rationale for the removal of the berm along Highway 825 during road construction in 2021.
+Administration can confirm that an additional right-of-way was acquired by Alberta Transportation (AT) in 2017, with the berm being located within these lands.
+The berm was then removed as part of road construction in 2021.
+Any creation of a berm would be subject to further AT approval.
+Ext ● ernal Communication The Public Hearing was advertised in the Morinville Free Press and Redwater Review for two consecutive weeks (April 20 and April 27) in accordance with the advertising requirements detailed within section 606 of the MGA.